wkhere/stackless/Doc/library/wsgiref.rst

    # use a function (note that you're not limited to a function, you can
    # use a class for example).
 The first argument passed to the function
    # is a dictionary containing CGI-style envrironment variables and the
-   # second variable is the callable object (see PEP333)
+   # second variable is the callable object (see PEP 333).
    def hello_world_app(environ, start_response):
        status = b'200 OK' # HTTP Status
        headers = [(b'Content-type', b'text/plain; charset=utf-8')] # HTTP Headers